VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **3.** Share an example of using the command with a path to a file as an argument.

-If I were to use the change directory command with a path to a file as an agrument then it will not work.
+If I were to use the change directory command with a path to a file as an agrument then it will not work (Error).
 This is becasue a file is not a directory.
 For example, when I use cd on the text file like en-us.txt then it will ouput will be telling me that en-us.txt is not a directory that is why I cannot use the cd command on it.

 ```
 Command:[user@sahara ~/lecture1/messages]$ cd en-us.txt